mohamedyd/awesome_resources/ml-datasets-models.md

 ## Large Language Models

+* [Hallucination Leaderboard](https://github.com/vectara/hallucination-leaderboard): Public LLM leaderboard computed using Vectara's Hallucination Evaluation Model.
+This evaluates how often an LLM introduces hallucinations when summarizing a document.

 * [Gorilla: Large Language Model Connected with Massive APIs](https://github.com/ShishirPatil/gorilla): Gorilla enables LLMs to use tools by invoking APIs.
 Given a natural language query, Gorilla comes up with the semantically- and syntactically- correct API to invoke.

 * [vLLM -- Easy, fast, and cheap LLM serving for everyone](https://github.com/vllm-project/vllm):  A high-throughput and memory-efficient inference and serving engine for LLMs